denerslemos/CMSSW_basic_instructions/README.md

   - https://twiki.cern.ch/twiki/bin/viewauth/CMS/HiForestSetup
   - https://github.com/CmsHI/cmssw

 Other important topic is the CMSSW version.
 It depents when you collect the data, or process the MC.
 For example, for pPb at 2016 we use CMSSW_8_0_28, while in 2018 Pbpb data we use CMSSW_10_3_1.
 Because it is direct related with the detector reconstruction and design.
+The architecture of linux and c++ version are also important, in that case you can ask me (for example for pPb we use: ```export SCRAM_ARCH=slc7_amd64_gcc530```.

 ## CMS data format

 After the trigger selection (L1T+HLT), the online reconstruction is done and the events selected are stored in a format called RAW data, saved at the computational infrastructure used by CMS.
 The RAW data contain all  the information coming from the detector with a size of ∼1 MB per event.
-To allow the physicists/users (also called analyzers) to perform analysis, an offline reconstruction is performed over the RAW files by using CMSSW, producing a new data format called RECO (∼ 3 MB/ev), where the physical objects (tracks, jets, ...) are available.
-The final data format used by the CMS Heavy Ion Group is the analysis object data (AOD), which is a subset of RECO (just removing some objects) and has the information needed for all the analysis with a reduced size (∼ 0.5MB/ev).
+To allow the physicists/users (also called analyzers) to perform analysis, an offline reconstruction is performed over the RAW files by using CMSSW, producing a new data format called RECO (∼ 3MB/ev), where the physical objects (tracks, jets, ...) are available.
+The final data format used by the CMS Heavy Ion Group is the analysis object data (AOD), which is a subset of RECO (just removing some objects) and has the information needed for all the analysis with a reduced size (∼0.5MB/ev).
 Starting in 2022 the CMS Heavy Ion group will use miniAOD, which is a reduced (~1/10) size version of AOD  (in pp collisions they also have a so-called nanoAOD).
 See: https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookDataFormats and https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookChapter2 .

 All of this formats are EDM (Event Data Model) format.
 To see the objects inside of the .root files you just need to use:
 ```